 CHIEF EXECUTIVE OFFICER

-Our current Board of Governance
+Our current Board of Directors:

-Our current Board includes:
+Our current Directors include:

 YPS, then known as Kempsey Youth Refuge, first came into existence in October 1985- after many years of lobbying the State Government by local community members, other community agencies and key government workers.
 Up until this time children/young people who were experiencing homelessness in the Kempsey/ Macleay area had to go out of their community (most of the time over 100’s of kilometres away) to receive the housing & support they required.

 Initially YPS was funded only to provide crisis accommodation- for 5 young people at any one time- with no ability to provide Outreach or Early Intervention/ Prevention services to other children/young people experiencing homelessness in the area.
 While crisis accommodation response was an essential service it meant there were significant gaps in service provision and many children/young people missed out on housing & support due to the services inability to meet demand.